ccmucdenver/ccm-docs/docs/index.md

+# Welcome to the
+# Center for Computational Mathematics
+# at the
-# Welcome to Center for Computational Mathematics at the University of Colorado Denver
+# University of Colorado Denver

 For full documentation visit [mkdocs.org](https://www.mkdocs.org).